Disease Detection

 What is our goal?

-• Ensure uninterrupted diagnostic testing, specimen transport and emergency coordination
+These generous commitments supported the GRMLN network to maintain uninterrupted diagnostic testing, specimen transport and emergency coordination.

 Global disease surveillance